Child fossil find in South Africa sheds light on enigmatic hominids

 Their bodies also appeared well adapted to climbing, said Tebego Makhubela, one of the scientists on the project.

+"Homo naledi were just better climbers than us," he said.
+"What is difficult for us, might not necessarily have been difficult for them."

-These remains are the first of a child.
-No other bones were found, and the skull showed no signs of damage -- as from a carnivore's attack.
+These remains are the first of a child's skull.
+No other bones were found, not even a jawbone, and the skull showed no signs of damage -- as from a carnivore's attack.

 Declared a UNESCO World Heritage Site in 1999, the self-proclaimed Cradle of Humankind consists of a complex of limestone caves about 50 kilometres (30 miles) northwest of Johannesburg.
 The latest find was made about 30 metres (100 feet) below ground).